 This Rum Sauce a.k.a.
-Rum & Butter Sauce or Rum Caramel Sauce goes by a few names but either way it is an outstandingly delicious addition to desserts like bread pudding, apple pie or ice cream!
+Rum & Butter Sauce or Rum Caramel Sauce goes by a few names.
+Either way it is an outstandingly delicious addition to desserts like bread pudding, apple pie or ice cream!

-I recently updated our old family favourite recipe for Rum Raisin Bread Pudding and part of the update was the addition of a rum sauce.
+I recently updated our old family favourite recipe for Rum Raisin Bread Pudding and part of the update was the addition of this delicious sauce.
 I almost always refer to it as a rum & butter sauce because in my opinion, the real dairy butter is an essential flavour component.

 Over the years I’ve seen several similar recipes, sometimes called Rum Caramel Sauce or Rum & Butter Sauce.
 At their heart of all those recipes though, the concept is still the same; a well made caramel sauce with the addition of dark rum.